 The Immediate Story

-This is a great tool to use when children are entering placements, to help reduce the impact of trauma and share information in a simple yet meaningful way so children understand as much as possible about what is happening to them.
+The Immediate Story is a great tool to use when children are entering a care arrangement, to help reduce the impact of trauma and share information in a simple yet meaningful way so children understand as much as possible about what is happening to them.

-This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a placement, or perhaps when a sudden placement change occurs and the carer’s children experience a loss.
+This tool is also beneficial for the carer’s own children when new children are entering their family home at the start of a care arrangement, or perhaps when a sudden change of care arrangement occurs and the carer’s children experience a loss.

 Consider using colour and drawings rather than words to tell the story, accompanied by verbal storytelling.
 Encourage family members to contribute to the drawings and storytelling as well, to increase the child’s understanding of the message and sense of safety when it is delivered by family.

-This tool can be used to influence placement agreements and identify what the child needs from their carers to feel safe in their placements.
+The Safety House Tool can be used to influence placement agreements and identify what the child needs from their carers to feel safe in their care arrangements.
 It may also be beneficial in including the child’s voice in safety plans.

 This particular tool may also be helpful to complete with the carer’s own children, to help them to identify what they need to feel safe in their own home while children in care are staying with them.
 This would be an empowering process for the carer’s children to complete, as they will feed heard, valued, and as though they have contributed to their family’s decision-making processes.

 Consider the use of colour and drawings rather than words to tell the story of what makes the child feel safe.
 Consider encouraging the child to draw any style of house that they like and include structures and landscaping that will help them connect to the drawing (such as a mango tree in the yard).